-The scope of work for this project is anticipated to include the addition of one lane in each direction within the existing median of I-55 needed to accommodate implementation of a managed lane, which could include Express Toll Lane (ETL), High Occupancy Vehicles (HOV) lane, High Occupancy Toll (HOT) lane, Congestion Priced lane, or other feasible managed lane configurations as determined to be appropriate for a projected 2040 travel demand.
+The scope of work for this project is anticipated to include the addition of managed or tolled lanes in each direction within the existing median of I-55 needed to accommodate implementation of managed lanes, which could include Express Toll Lanes (ETL), High Occupancy Vehicles (HOV) lanes, High Occupancy Toll (HOT) lanes, Congestion Priced lanes, or other feasible managed lane configurations as determined to be appropriate for a projected 2040 travel demand.

 Phase I study includes data collection, mainline I-55 traffic studies, traffic management analysis, preparation of base maps and mosaics, geometric studies, mapping, ground survey, select Bridge Condition Reports, cursory bridge inventory and technical memorandum, crash analysis, drainage studies, probable construction cost estimates and financial plans, and other work necessary to complete Phase I.

 The study area of I-55 begins at I-355 to the west and ends on the east at I-90/94; it is located within DuPage, and Cook Counties in Illinois.
 The study of I-55 will analyze the ability to provide congestion relief to commuters on I-55.